Updated: Mar 3

 Or weighing ourselves every morning and then having the number determine if we are allowed to like our bodies or eat food that day.

-In session, I work with clients on how to reframe negative self talk, how to appreciate the body they have, how to cope with the grief and disappoint of giving up on their fantasy body, and surrendering to the process of learning to be an intuitive eater.
+In session, I work with clients on how to reframe negative self talk, how to appreciate the body they have, how to cope with body grief (letting go of the fantasy body) and surrendering to the process of learning to be an intuitive eater.

 One thing you can do today: unfollow or mute anyone on social media that makes you feel like shit.